ozansener/active_adaptation/README.md

 - Sample new data with the learned model
 - May be a diversity trick?
     - Diversity is a submodular function if defined as sum of total probability covered around each ball
+- To match theory and practice, put feature learning in both players
 - Plot the accuracy vs training data (proposed model)

 ## Step Domain Adaptation